Colorado

 Issued by the Colorado Department of Public Health and Environment

-Affected Area: central Garfield County.
-Locations include, but are not limited to Rulison and Parachute.
+Affected Area: Mesa and Montrose Counties.
+Locations include, but are not limited to Gateway and Paradox.

 Public Health Recommendations: If smoke is thick or becomes thick in your neighborhood you may want to remain indoors.
 This is especially true for those with heart disease, respiratory illnesses, the very young, and older adults.
 Consider limiting outdoor activity when moderate to heavy smoke is present.
 Consider relocating temporarily if smoke is present indoors and is making you ill.
 If visibility is less than 5 miles in smoke in your neighborhood, smoke has reached levels that are unhealthy.